Apply a Function over a List or Vector via Futures

 it would be done for each future independently.

-(default), then globals are automatically identified and gathered.
+If TRUE (default), then globals are automatically identified and gathered.

 If a character vector of names is specified, then those globals are gathered.